ZIYU-DEEP/Reasoning-in-Reasoning/search/README.md

 - [x] test Llema in dojo env
 - [ ] add the mcts part
 - [ ] modify the prompt to mimic draft
+    - Similar to pysagredo, at each time, the LLM's output contains two parts, the proof plan (informal) and the proof (formal).
+The LLM will complete the proof step by step, adding one tactic step in each response, according to the proof plan.
+The pylean/dojo env information will be fed back to the LLM to improve the next-round generation.

+## Notice
+- The Dojo environment appears to be less stringent than the PyLean environment, occasionally categorizing incorrect proofs as successful.
+- The stopping condition for HF is still a bit problematic for beam search.